 Oral clefts can cause significant problems for children.
 These birth defects can affect speaking and eating, and may also cause other issues including ear infections and dental problems.
 A facial malformation such as cleft lip or palate can even cause psychological problems for children as they age.
 Although surgery is often used to close the cleft or gap in an oral cleft, these procedures can be expensive and time consuming.

-The attorneys working with ClassAction.org believe the maker of Topamax should be held responsible for releasing a potentially dangerous drug into the marketplace.
+Attorneys believe the maker of Topamax should be held responsible for releasing a potentially dangerous drug into the marketplace.
 Please contact us if you are interested in seeking compensation for your child’s pain and suffering, as well as reimbursement for surgery, rehabilitation, and special medical care.
-The defective drug attorneys working with ClassAction.org have years of experience earning compensation for families just like yours, so please do not hesitate to have your legal claim reviewed today.